-In a turquoise sweater, Frazier/God boldly plucks five Somebodies from the amphitheater.
-Death hides out wearing an orange camper-vest (anxious Victor Talmadge), just doing his job.
-God orders him to tell Somebody that She wants an accounting—Time is up!
+In a turquoise sweater, Frazier/God authoritatively directs Death (bedeviled Victor Talmadge) to pluck five “Somebodies” from the amphitheater.
+Death is hiding out, wearing an orange camper-vest—just doing his job.
+God orders him to tell Somebody that She wants an accounting—Somebody’s Time is up!

-This modernized “Everybody” with interchangeable stars underlines our loss of hope, our inability to care for Other Somebodies.
+This modernized “Everybody,” with an interchangeable leading role called “Everybody,” underlines our loss of hope, our inability to care for Other Somebodies.
 Five Somebodies are brilliantly portrayed by Stacy Ross, Lance Gardner, Sarita Ocón, Jenny Nelson, and Jomar Tagatac.

 Do not mistake: this unsettling modern comedy constantly surprises.
 We will be talking about Director Nataki Garrett’s arena-wide staging, and Nina Ball’s imposing accordion pillars for years.
-The pillars—or trees—manage to be classical and natural, echoing the green and gold hills.
-And even the trees change, reflecting us.
+The pillars—or trees—manage to be classical and natural, echoing Roman columns and the green, gold Orinda hills.
+Then, even the apparently solid pillars/trees change, reflecting us all.

 In a quiz show lottery, each actor grabs a colored ball to find her/his roles for today, with 120 possible variations.
 They each know all the roles by heart—a rolling lottery.

-On Saturday, Stacy Ross became a touching, funny “Everybody,” since she won/lost the lottery.
-Her desperate attempts to make contact with disregarded friends turn poignant.
-Her tortured manipulations to get Somebody to accompany her on her final journey are priceless.
+On Opening Night, Stacy Ross won/lost the lottery, and she became a touching, funny “Everybody.”
+Threatened by Death, she desperately attempts to make contact with disregarded friends.
+Her tortured, passionate manipulations to get Somebody to accompany her on her final journey are poignant and priceless.

 Lance Gardner played Cousin as a glad-handing doofus relative.
 Later, he plays a delightfully self-absorbed Mind, promising vainly to stick with Everybody till the end.